 Back and neck pain is often an unseen injury to others.
 As such, it is sometimes difficult to understand the problems that a person with a spine injury has to live with daily.
 To help yourself, it is important to keep as mobile as possible and learn how to move your body to prevent strain on your back.

-SpineNevada includes physical therapists with advanced training in techniques for spine.
+SpineNevada includes physical therapists with advanced training in techniques for spine and musculoskeletal conditions.
 The center includes multiple internal physical therapy clinics in Reno and Sparks.
-Thais Mollet, PT, DPT, Torrey C. Schweickert, PT, MSPT, Autumn Schweickert, PT, DPT and Megan Worthen, PT, DPT of SpineNevada have skills and techniques that are specifically oriented at relieving back and neck pain.
+Thais Mollet, PT, DPT, Torrey C. Schweickert, PT, MSPT, Megan Worthen, PT, DPT, Matt Kimber, PT, DPT, and Lauren Oxford, PT, DPT of SpineNevada have skills and techniques that are specifically oriented at treating spine and musculoskeletal conditions.